vlomonaco/core50/README.md

 - [ ] **New realease and additional baselines** (in progress...)

 In this page we provide the code and all the materials related to the **CORe50** benchmark.
-If you plan to use this dataset or other resources you'll find in this page, please **cite our [latest paper](https://arxiv.org/abs/1705.03550)**:
+If you plan to use this dataset or other resources you'll find in this page, please cite our latest papers ["CORe50: a New Dataset and Benchmark for Continuous Object Recognition"](http://proceedings.mlr.press/v78/lomonaco17a.html) and ["Fine-Grained Continual Learning"]():

-	@article{lomonaco2017core50,
+	@InProceedings{lomonaco2017core50,
-       title={CORe50: a New Dataset and Benchmark for Continuous Object Recognition}, author={Lomonaco, Vincenzo and Maltoni, Davide},
+	  	title = {CORe50: a New Dataset and Benchmark for Continuous Object Recognition}, author = {Vincenzo Lomonaco and Davide Maltoni}, booktitle = {Proceedings of the 1st Annual Conference on Robot Learning}, pages = {17--26},
-       journal={arXiv preprint arXiv:1705.03550},
-       year={2017}
+	  	year = {2017},
+	  	volume = {78}
+	}

+	@article{lomonaco2019nicv2,
+       		title = {Fine-Grained Continual Learning},
+       		author = {Lomonaco, Vincenzo and Maltoni, Davide and Pellegrini, Lorenzo}, journal = {arXiv preprint arXiv:XXXX.XXXXX},
+       		year = {2019}
 	}

 You can find more information about the dataset/benchmark as well as additional data to download at:
 [vlomonaco.github.io/core50](http://vlomonaco.github.io/core50).